 - Synthesize knowledge learned in lectures, seminars and course assignments into a meaningful whole on the final exam

 Methods of Evaluation and Weights:

-- James Opp and John C. Walsh, eds.
+James Opp and John C. Walsh, eds.
 Home, Work, and Play, 3nd edition (Oxford University Press, 2015), new and used hard copies available.
-The publisher is aiming to have a digital copy by September.

 *Please note: This is a preliminary web course description only.
 The department reserves the right to change without notice any information in this description.
 The final, binding course outline will be distributed in the first class of the semester.